riclarsson/Pythonic-DISORT/README.md

 The PythonicDISORT package *should* be system agnostic given its minimal dependencies and pure Python code.
 We do not guarantee that our Jupyter Notebook and F2PY-wrapped Stamnes' DISORT will work on other systems though.
 The latter will almost certainly need user edits to work and in any case it requires FORTRAN compilers which are not included in our GitHub repository.
-Everything in the repository was built and tested on Windows 11 but not yet tested on other systems.
+Everything in the repository was built and tested on Windows 11.

 # Acknowledgements